From Competition to Synergy: Unlocking Reinforcement Learning for Subject-Driven Image Generation: Experiments

 Table~\ref{tab:quantitative} reports the main quantitative results of our method and against state-of-the-art baselines on Dreambench.
 Our Customized-GRPO demonstrates superior overall performance.
 It achieves the highest scores with a DINO score of 0.812 and a CLIP-I score of 0.872.
 While the CLIP-T score (0.301), which measures strict text-image similarity, remains on par with top-performing baselines like OmniGen (0.315) and DreamBooth (0.305), our method attains the highest Human Preference Score (HPS-v3) of 8.32, which evaluates both text-image alignment and overall aesthetic quality.
 It indicates that while maintaining a strong textual alignment, our policy optimization has successfully learned to generate images with higher overall aesthetic quality and are better aligned with human perception.

-Overall, Customized-GRPO improves upon our UNO base model by 6.8\%in the DINO score for ID preservation while simultaneously increasing the HPS-v3 score for prompt following and human preference by 5.7\%.
-The concurrent improvement across both ID preservation and prompt following metrics is a key result, providing clear evidence that our method effectively mitigates the competitive degradation observed in naive approaches and successfully learns a more balanced policy.
+Overall, Customized-GRPO improves upon our UNO base model by 6.8\% in the DINO score for ID preservation while simultaneously increasing the HPS-v3 score for prompt following and human preference by 5.7\%.
+The concurrent improvement across both ID preservation and prompt following metrics provides clear evidence that our method effectively mitigates the competitive degradation observed in naive approaches and successfully learns a more balanced policy.

+We conduct a pairwise human evaluation comparing Customized-GRPO against the base UNO model.
+As shown in Figure~\ref{fig:user_study}, our method is strongly preferred by human annotators, winning in Prompt Following and ID Preservation by decisive margins of 50\% vs. 22\% and 54\% vs. 21\%, respectively.
+In both criteria, our method is preferred more than twice as often as the base model.

 We provide qualitative comparisons in Appendix~\ref{app:qualitative}, which further visualize our method's superior ability to preserve identity while adhering to complex prompts.